 Water management is designed to be integrated into the LID approach as much as possible However, generating potable water will require the use of a reverse osmosis (RO) plant.
-Based on the development program 7,000 gallons per day of potable water will be needed ultimately (when both residences are completed).
-We recommend three days of storage or 21,000 gallons.
+Based on the development program 4,000 gallons per day of potable water will be needed ultimately.
+We recommend three days of storage or 12,000 gallons.